VictorianGovernment/api-design-standards/api-standards.md

 #### File Format

-The required file format for the API Description is JSON since its most widely supported.
+The required file format for the API Description is JSON since it is widely supported.

 #### Versioning